Essentials by Jon Kabat-Zinn · Guided by NL MINDFUL

 1. Patience

 Mindfulness teaches us to give ourselves the time we need.
-Growth unfolds step by step.
-Patience reduces pressure and helps us regulate expectations toward ourselves and others.
+Patience reduces pressure, eases frustration and regulates expectations toward ourselves and others.

 2. Beginner’s Mind

-Approaching situations as if for the very first time fosters openness and curiosity.
+Approaching situations as if for the very first time.
 Beginner’s mind interrupts habitual thinking patterns and allows us to discover new perspectives in everyday experiences.

 The human mind constantly evaluates.
-Mindfulness invites us to observe these judgments without suppressing them.
+Mindfulness means noticing these judgments without fighting or suppressing them.
 Awareness of the inner commentary reduces reactivity and increases mental clarity.

 4. Letting Go

-Clinging to thoughts, emotions, or expectations can cause stress.
-Mindfulness encourages Letting Go — observing experiences as they arise and allowing them to pass.
-Releasing creates psychological flexibility and inner calm.
+Clinging to thoughts, emotions, or expectations creates stress.
+Mindfulness encourages us to observe experiences as they arise and to let them pass.
+Releasing brings flexibility, freedom, and inner calm.

 5. Trust

-Relying on one’s own ability to meet life, even in the presence of discomfort.
-Building trust in our inner resources strengthens resilience and fosters confidence in navigating challenges.
+To rely on our own ability to meet life, even in moments of discomfort.
+Building trust in our inner resources strengthens Resilience and fosters confidence in facing challenges.

 6. Non-Striving